 - If you want to use Tiered Storage feature in your Pulsar deployment, you need to download

 offloadersdirectory in the Pulsar directory on every broker node.
 For more details on how to configure this feature, you can refer to the Tiered storage cookbook.

 A Pulsar instance consists of multiple Pulsar clusters working in unison.
 You can distribute clusters across data centers or geographical regions and replicate the clusters amongst themselves using geo-replication.
-Deploying a multi-cluster Pulsar instance consists of the following steps:

 Run Pulsar locally or on Kubernetes?